Tom Swift: Fifth series (2006–2007)

 The fifth series, Tom Swift, Young Inventor, returns Tom Swift to Shopton, New York, with Tom as the son of Tom Swift and Mary Nestor, the names of characters of the original Tom Swift series.
 The series features inventions that are close to current technology "rather than ultra-futuristic".
 In several of the books, Tom's antagonist is The Road Back (TRB), an anti-technology terrorist organization.
 Tom's personal nemesis is Andy Foger, teenage son of his father's former business partner who now owns a competing (and ethically dubious) high-technology company.

-Sixth series (2019)
+Sixth series (2019-2022)

 A sixth series, Tom Swift Inventors' Academy, published by Simon and Schuster, debuted in July 2019 with #1 The Drone Pursuit and #2 The Sonic Breach.
-Through 2022 eight volumes were issued, the latest being #8 Depth Perception (March 2022).
+A total of eight books were published, concluding with #8 Depth Perception in March 2022.

 Other media

 Parker Brothers produced a Tom Swift board game in 1966, although it was never widely distributed, and the character has appeared in one television show.
 Various Tom Swift radio programs, television series, and movies were planned and even written, but were either never produced or not released.